garrandall/popular-music-data/tracks/honesty--write-me-a-list--rodney-atkins.md

 He said: "Just think it over, and write me a list,
 "So we can figure out what we both deserve."
 She hardly could believe it, that their love had come to this:
-Dividing an' deciding his and hers.
+Dividing and deciding his and hers.
-But she grabbed a paper napkin, an' asked the waitress for a pen.
+But she grabbed a paper napkin, and asked the waitress for a pen.
 An' one by one, she wrote down what she wanted most from him.

 "Honesty, sincerity, tenderness and trust.